Governance and finance | Making Music

 What is PRS for Music

 PRS for Music is the UK organisation that ensures composers and music publishers receive royalties when their music is played or performed in public.
-Whether it’s a live concert or a public rehearsal, PRS for Music helps to ensure that music creators are fairly paid for their work.
+Whether it’s a live concert or a rehearsal open to the public, PRS for Music helps to ensure that music creators are fairly paid for their work.

 If your group performs music in public, understanding PRS is essential to ensure you comply with licensing rules.